The Customer is a leading market research company.

 After deciding on the system’s-to-be architecture, the Customer was searching for a highly qualified and experienced team to implement the project.
 Satisfied with a long-lasting cooperation with ScienceSoft, the Customer addressed our consultants to do the entire migration from the old analytical system to a new one.

-During the project, the Customer’s business intelligence architects were cooperating closely with ScienceSoft’s big data consulting team.
+During the project, the Customer’s business intelligence architects were cooperating closely with ScienceSoft’s big data team.
 The former designed an idea, and the latter was responsible for its implementation.

 For the new analytical system, the Customer’s architects selected the following frameworks:

 - Apache Hadoop – for data storage;

 - Apache Hive – for data aggregation, query and analysis;